arch-kiosk/arch-kiosk-office/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: If you think something is not working properly
+about: 'Only for bugs: If you think something is not working as it was designed to work.'
 title: 'Kiosk/Recording: concise, descriptive and reader-oriented title for the issuse'
 labels: "\U0001F41E bug"
 assignees: ''